 A Framework for the Cross-Disciplinary STEM Core

 The Framework for a Cross-Disciplinary STEM Core consists of recommendations for incorporating knowledge and skills in Advanced Digital Literacy, Data Knowledge and Analysis, and Business Knowledge and Processes into associate degree technician preparation programs.
 Topics within these areas have been prioritized by educators and industry as essential to work of the future, across industry sectors.
 The Framework is suitable for implementation, with regional customization, by any community college technical program.
 Preparing Technicians for the Future of Work advocates its adoption.
+To aid in implementation and systemic change, the project has created a Framework adoption Toolkit containing helpful strategies and tools.

 Why It's Important